smichard/CNA_tutorial/chapter_1_1/README.md

 ```
 this manifest will push the app with the name <my_app_name> to Cloud Foundry with a memory of 64M for each application, in total two instances are spun up

-use './update_script.sh' to perform changes and perform 'cf push' again. the app gets pushed a second time, this involves building the droplet and spinning up the app again. this procedure -> downtime
+use `./update_script.sh` to perform changes and perform `cf push` again. the app gets pushed a second time, this involves building the droplet and spinning up the app again. this procedure -> downtime

 [Find More](http://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html)